jwbuurlage/category-theory-programmers/doc/06_ccc.md

 $$\lambda^{-1} g = \text{eval}_b^c \circ (g \times \text{id}_b).$$
 which is an isomorphism by the commutativity of the diagram and the uniqueness of $\lambda f$.

-To prove that curried and uncurried version of binary functions are actually *equivalent* we would have to show something stronger, that there is an arrow between $[a \times b \to c] \to [a \to [b \to c]]$ that is *iso*, but for this we some more complicated machinery which for now would be too big of a diversion.
+To prove that curried and uncurried version of binary functions are actually *equivalent* we would have to show something stronger, that there is an arrow between $[a \times b \to c] \to [a \to [b \to c]]$ that is *iso*, but for this we need some more complicated machinery which for now would be too big of a diversion.

-One can show also show that exponentials are unique up to unique isomorphism, but this also requires some machinery that we have not yet developed.
+One can show that exponentials are unique up to unique isomorphism, but this again requires some machinery that we have not yet developed.
 We may revisit this when when we get to discuss adjunctions.

 We have already seen that \textbf{Set} is a CCC.
 Before we give some additional properties of CCCs and the exponential objects in them, let us look at some additional examples of CCCs: